4.9-Stars

 Short Circuit Protection

-Integral fuses or circuit breakers protect from dangerous overloads.
-Select equipment with interrupting ratings to clear prospective short-circuit currents safely.
+Integral fuses or circuit breakers protect against dangerous overloads.
+Select equipment with interrupting ratings to safely clear prospective short-circuit currents.

 Physical Size Constraints